 *Not all scholarships will require the FAFSA to be completed.
 Learn more about scholarship opportunities.

-The Retention of Illinois Students & Equity (RISE) Act allows eligible undocumented students and transgender students who are disqualified from federal financial aid for failure to register for selective service to apply for all forms of state financial aid.
+The Retention of Illinois Students & Equity (RISE) Act allows eligible undocumented students to apply for all forms of state financial aid.
 The Alternative Application for Illinois Financial Aid provides a pathway for these qualified students to apply for Monetary Award Program (MAP) grants.

 The Office of Student Financial Assistance will be hosting financial aid information sessions via Zoom on various financial aid topics.
 If you are looking to learn more about the financial aid process and scholarships, we encourage you to attend.

 - Cost of Attendance